Core Rules

 Encumbrance

 You may carry twelve things without issue.
-Some items are of inconsequential individual weight, like arrows, and will only ever take up one slot unless you have an awful lot of them.
-Provisions are 6 to a slot, supply is 1 to a slot.
+Some items are of inconsequential individual weight and only ever take up one slot, unless you have an awful lot of them.
+Provisions are 6 to a slot, supply is 1 to a slot, ammunition is 20 to a slot.
 For everything else, what constitutes a lot is up to your group to decide.

 Large items are anything you need both hands to hold.
 They take up two slots in your inventory.
 Armour takes a number of slots equal to its protective value - 1 slot for light armour, 2 slots for modest armour, 3 slots for heavy armour.